ellis-ward/ellis-ward.github.io/_posts/allotment/2021-03-26-March2021attheallotment.md

 <br/>
   <img src="{{ site.baseurl }}/img/20210326_greenhouse.jpg"/>
 </div><br>
-We have a lot more to plant next month as we start entering the warmer months. <br>
+We have a lot more to plant next month as we start entering the warmer months. <br><br>
 With a huge learning curve ahead of us we plan to follow the no dig method as much as possible (Mainly because I’m lazy and Marj is falling apart), with succession planting and companion planting.
-We have all the intention to experiment massively, learn and grow.
+We have all the intention to experiment massively, learn and grow - with our first experiment being growing in guttering!
 We had a late start with our first year in 2020, although we did have an exceptional amount of time with me being furloughed to catch up, so this year we plan on going big! <br><br>